SvenKratz/CarND-Advanced-Lane-Lines-P4/writeup.md

 ##### Color Thresholding using HLS

-First, I convert the input image into HLS color space.
+First, I convert the input image into HLS color space, and separate out RGB channels.
 I use the S channel as main source for lane lines, as they seem to be more prominent in this channel.
-However, I noticed that shadowy areas on the road can cause unwanted artifacts.
+I also use a relatively strictly thresholded version of the R channel to get any lane pixels that might have been missed by R. I also noticed that shadowy areas on the road can cause unwanted artifacts.
 I noticed that these shadows do show up prominently on in the H channel.
 Therefor I use the H channel to mask the shadows from the thresholded S channel using simple algebra as follows (lines 60--66 in the previously mentioned notebook cell):

 ```Python
 # S seems like a good choice, so select this image for further processing